 Successful storytelling generates more leads.
 A great story influences the viewers’ thoughts and psychologically attaches them to the product.
 Animating the whole scenario might be a pain in the neck, but it isn’t necessary.

-A simpler way would be creating a slideshow with a free video editor.
+A simpler way would be creating a slideshow using a free video editor.
 While it will be less astonishing than making a full-fledged animation, slides and great voice acting are enough to do the job.

 Remember that storytelling must involve several elements: